How To Calculate Rental Yield In 2 Easy Steps To Maximize Your ROI

 What Is A Good Rental Yield?

 All positive rental yields are good.
-But the best is the optimum rental yield.
-It is the highest alternative rental yield of all affordable properties you analysed.
-There is absolutely no reason to consider rental yields from the property you can’t afford.
-It’s a waste of your precious time.
+However, the best option is to aim for the optimum rental yield.
+This refers to the highest alternative rental yield among all the affordable properties you have analysed.
+Therefore, there is absolutely no reason to consider rental yields from properties that are beyond your budget.
+Doing so would be a waste of your precious time.

-Now you know how to calculate rental yield, but you might be confused about the exact costs to deduct while computing it.
-We can help with further clarity if you don’t mind.
+Now that you know how to calculate rental yield, you might still have some confusion about the exact costs to deduct during the working out.

 References